DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 **Far Far Away** is not only an investment in real gold and a digital asset, but also an opportunity to become part of a closed community of investors.

-Together with other members of **Far Far Away**, you get access to exclusive events, forums, chats where you can share your ideas, experiences and strategies.
+Together with other members of **Far Far Away**, you get access to exclusive events, chats, where you can share your ideas, experiences and strategies.

 Here you will find like-minded people who share your vision and interests in the field of investment.
 In the closed community of **Far Far Away** you will be able to discuss the latest trends and investment prospects, get valuable advice from experienced members and create valuable connections in the investment world.